discord-tickets/docs/docs/installation.md

 # Installation

 These instructions are for installing Discord Tickets on your own server.
-If you don't have a suitable place to host your bot, or you don't understand these instructions, see [Fully managed hosting](/hosting).
+If you don't have a suitable place to host your bot, or you don't understand these instructions, get [managed hosting](/hosting).

 <!-- do not delete -->
 --8<-- "includes/hosting-options.md"